primaryodors/primarydock/SCRIPTING.md

 Casting a float to a Cartesian normally sets the .x member to the float value.
 But a command like `LET @foo = @bar.y` will set the value of `@foo.y`.
 Casting an int to a Cartesian obtains the location of the CA atom for that residue number, if it exists.

+The command line arguments are made available to the script as $arg1, $arg2, etc.

 The following "magic variables" are supplied upon loading a protein:
 - `$PDB` the path and name of the source PDB file.
 - `$PROTEIN` the name of the protein, derived from a `REMARK 6` record if present.